-The Board's view is that Scales complies with the corporate governance principles and recommendations set out in the NZX Code apart from two areas as outlined in this report.
-The Board expects to move to full compliance with the NZX Code during 2018.
+The Board's view is that Scales complies with the corporate governance principles and recommendations set out in the NZX Code apart from two specific areas as noted in this report.
+The Board believes our governance structures, in particular our approach to remuneration, meets our strategic objectives.
+In forming our conclusions we have sought external feedback from shareholders and advisors to challenge our thinking and validate our findings, which we have appreciated.

-The Company also complies with the principles in the Financial Markets Authority's Corporate Governance in New Zealand Principles and Guidelines and with the corporate governance requirements of the NZX Main Board Listing Rules (NZX Listing Rules).
+The Company also complies with the corporate governance requirements of the NZX Main Board Listing Rules (NZX Listing Rules).
 The Board regularly reviews and assesses Scales' governance structures and processes to ensure that they are consistent with best practice.